jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 rustup run avr-toolchain xargo build --target avr-atmega328p --release
 ```

-This should have produced an `.elf` file at `target/avr-atmega328p/release/blink.elf`.
+If all goes well, this will produce an `.elf` file at `target/avr-atmega328p/release/blink.elf`.

 ## Install the Arduino IDE and `avrdude`

+DAlthough we will not use it in the rest of this post, the official Arduino IDE will become necessary in the future.
 Download it from [Arduino's home page][3] and install it as any other Mac OS application by moving it to the `/Applications` folder.
 Use it from the command line as follows:

 ```bash
 /Applications/Arduino.app/Contents/MacOS/Arduino
 ```

-Although we will not use it in the rest of this post, the IDE will become necessary in the future.
-For the time being,  `avrdude` will take care of updating compiled programs to the board.
+For the time being,  however, `avrdude` will take care of uploading compiled programs to the board.
 Install it from homebrew:

 ```bash
 brew update